digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/kms_driver_guide.rst

 underlying KMS/HSM.
 To ensure the best compatibility with other Canton nodes, all currently specified key and algorithm specifications should be supported.

-Any credentials that are required by the underlying KMS/HSM can either be passed through the Canton configuration file as part of the driver-specific configuration, where secrets can be resolved from the environment, or the driver can retrieve credentials directly from the environment or any other driver-specific means.
+Any credentials required by the underlying KMS/HSM can either be passed through the Canton configuration file as part of the driver-specific configuration, where secrets can be resolved from the environment, or retrieved by the driver directly from the environment or any other driver-specific means.

 Bundle your driver into a self-contained jar, that is, with all required